 The switching is done by BTS5012SDA MOSFET high side switches.
 They are the type of thing used for automotive turn signals, brake lights, etc. Maximum continuous current rating is 8A typical.
 A 2N3904 NPN transistor isolates the 3.3V XIAO I/O port signal from the the 12V enable pin on the MOSFET switches.
 The high-side switches don't warm up noticeably with 5A going through them.
 I was surprised.

 The 5V @ 4A power supply is a medical grade, isolated, regulated 20W DC-DC converter from Meanwell.
 It has a 1" x 2" footprint.
 At 86% efficiency it warms very little when running the Pi.
 It was a little expensive, but it works well with the Raspberry Pi 4B.
+It can be particular when it comes to USB-C cables.
+Long and/or cheap cables don't work.

 The board can handle 18A total on the switched and heater ports.
 It is 2oz. copper plated, rather than the typical 1oz.
 The input connector is good for up to 15A (7.5A per pin, two 12v and two ground).